SNAP Benefits in Wisconsin: How to Apply and Qualify

 Disaster Supplemental Nutrition Assistance Program (D-SNAP)

-After a major disaster, D-SNAP offers temporary food benefits to households not on FoodShare.
-Eligibility considers disaster-related expenses, so you may qualify even if your income is normally too high for SNAP.
+After a major disaster, D-SNAP offers temporary food aid to households not on FoodShare.
+Eligibility is based on disaster-related expenses and income loss.
+Apply in person at announced sites.
+Check for USDA FNS disaster updates.

 Frequently Asked Questions